 I wake up to the sound of roosters at the break of dawn.
 It is my favourite sound of the day.
 Everybody hears them, but nobody knows where they live.

 Lying on the mattress floor, I await the roaring hiss of trams outside my front window.
 I love their rickety groove in the mornings.
 How they rattle, twist and graft their way through the dust.
-There is poetry in the decay, especially in the hot slum underneath the castle.
+There is poetry in the decay, especially in that decrepit slum hiding underneath the castle.